Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/appendix-ii/example-code/asp-net-core-examples.md

 > The provided code is intended as a guideline and must be tailored to suit your specific implementation requirements.
 Please ensure thorough end-to-end testing is conducted to validate its functionality and performance in your environment.

+> XM Cloud is now SitecoreAI.
+Some code examples, images, and UI labels might still use XM Cloud while engineering assets are being updated.

 ## Example 1: Model-Bound View

 Model class: Promo.cs